dewi-batista/dewi-batista/README.md

 Finishing my master's in Applied Maths specialising in Machine Learning and Statistics.
 My focus is mostly deep generative modelling with some classical statistics and elliptic curve cryptography on the side.

-Currently seeking an internship in which I can apply my skills in deep learning (and cryptography, if relevant) to real-world problems.
+Currently seeking an internship in which I can apply my skills in deep learning to real-world problems.

 📫 Email: `dewibatista(at)gmail(dot)com`